Game show: Criteria

 Additionally, a streaming platform (as it relates to this article) is defined as an American subscription streaming media service owned by a major corporation.
 Therefore, any prizes won on game shows streaming on Netflix, HBO Max, Disney+/Hulu, Amazon Prime, Paramount+, Peacock and Apple TV do qualify as prizes won on a game show.
 Any money won on social media sites (YouTube, Instagram, Facebook, Twitter, etc.) qualify as reality content, not game shows, and do not qualify as a game show win.

 In recent years, there have been shows that have aired that count as reality game shows, which are a hybrid of a traditional game show and a reality competition.
 Examples of a reality game show are American Ninja Warrior, Deal or No Deal Island, Double Dare, Holey Moley, Legends of the Hidden Temple, Minute to Win It, The Amazing Race and Wipeout.
 These are competition shows that require contestants to complete a series of tasks to advance, and also do not use any voting system to determine an outcome.
-Survivor, American Gladiators and BattleBots do not meet this criteria; Survivor includes contestant voting that results in a contestant being eliminated, American Gladiators features some elements of staged performance on the show (staging a game show in any form is illegal under federal law) and BattleBots has elements of judging, which does not meet the requirements of a game show.
+Survivor, American Gladiators and BattleBots do not meet these criteria; Survivor includes contestant voting that results in a contestant being eliminated, American Gladiators features some elements of staged performance on the show (staging a game show in any form is illegal under federal law) and BattleBots has elements of judging, which does not meet the requirements of a game show.